D. R. Mehta

 D. R. Mehta (born 25 June 1937) is a former chairman of Securities and Exchange Board of India (SEBI).
-He is a founder and chief patron of Bhagwan Mahaveer Viklang Sahayata Samiti (BMVSS), the world's largest organization for the handicapped in terms of free fitment of artificial limbs/callipers (orthotics) etc. Mehta is a recipient of Padma Bhushan, one of the highest Indian civilian awards, for his contribution to social causes.
+Mehta is a recipient of Padma Bhushan, one of the highest Indian civilian awards, for his contribution to social causes.

 Early life

 Mehta was born at Jodhpur in Rajasthan.
 He is a graduate of arts and law from Rajasthan University.
 He also studied at Royal Institute of Public Administration, London, UK and the MIT Sloan School of Management.

 Career

 D. R. Mehta joined the Indian Administrative Service in 1961 and held numerous positions initially in the Government of Rajasthan and later in the Government of India.

 Mehta served as chairman of SEBI, the regulator of the capital markets in India, from 1995 to 2002.
-SEBI is the Indian equivalent of the U.S. Securities and Exchange Commission (SEC).
-During Mehta's tenure, a slew of economic reforms were introduced making the Indian capital market one of the most modern and efficient ones in the world, attracting both local and foreign investors.
+Mehta, unlike most bureaucrats, orchestrated significant transformations in the India's capital markets within a brief period by introducing a slew of economic reforms; eventually making the Indian capital market one of the most modern and efficient ones in the world, attracting both local and foreign investors.

 From 1992 to 1995 Mehta served as the deputy governor of the Reserve Bank of India (RBI) which is the central bank of India.
 Still earlier, from 1991 to 1992 he was the director general of Foreign Trade, Government of India, and Ministry of Commerce.
 Prior to this, from 1989 to 1991, Mehta was additional secretary to the Government of India in the Ministry of Finance, dealing with banking.

 From 1974 to 1989, except for five years when he was serving the Ministry of Finance of India, Mehta worked for the state government of Rajasthan in various senior positions as the secretary to the government, in the departments of Industries, Mines, and Special Programs of the Poor etc. During this period he was the secretary to the Chief Minister of Rajasthan.